4d/docs/versioned_docs/version-18/Project/building.md

 The principle consists of merging a compiled structure file with 4D Volume Desktop.
 The functionality provided by the 4D Volume Desktop file is linked with the product offer to which you have subscribed.
 For more information about this point, refer to the sales documentation and to the [4D Store](http://www.4d.com/).

-You can define a default data file or allow users to create and use their own data file (see the [Data file management in final applications](https://doc.4d.com/4Dv17R6/4D/17-R6/Data-file-management-in-final-applications.300-4354729.en.html) section).
+You can define a default data file or allow users to create and use their own data file (see the [Data file management](#management-of-data-files) section).

 It is possible to automate the update of merged single-user applications by means of a sequence of language commands (see [Automatic updating of server or single-user applications](https://doc.4d.com/4Dv17R6/4D/17-R6/Automatic-updating-of-server-or-single-user-applications.300-4354721.en.html).